-The deadline for submission of pre-proposals in the current call for applications is October 31, 2020.
+The deadline for submission of pre-proposals is January 31, 2021.

-Applicants will be notified of the outcome of the pre-proposal phase in mid-December 2020, and successful applicants asked to submit a full proposal by February 7, 2021.
+Applicants will be notified of the outcome of the pre-proposal phase in mid-March 2021, and successful applicants will be asked to submit a full proposal.

-Shortlisted candidates will present at the SF Committee on February 27, 2021 and notified of the outcome at the end of March 2021.
+Shortlisted candidates will present at the SF Committee in late spring 2021.

 General terms and conditions